dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.1.1**

+*   Added small amount of default styling to task date and task title (above the tables) to make them stand out a bit more
+*   Re-arranged default order of the task info above the table to show the date first, similar to the old layout
+*   Added hooks to allow extensions to create alternate layouts for the tasks/signups list (Custom layouts can now be defined per sheet using the Customizer Extension)
+*   Modified the admin side add/edit signup form to only shows signup fields needed for the task, and also not showing the phone field if that is disabled in the main setting.
+This also fixed an issue with the Item Details field being set as required even if you didn't check the Details Needed box for the task (details required field is hidden and defaults to checked).

 **Version 3.1.0**

 *   Added an option to disable the WordPress date/time translation function, date_i18n, when formatting dates and times for output.
 WordPress modified the way they do things in 5.3, and if any other plugin or theme is using the date_default_timezone_set function (WordPress specifically states that function should NOT be used any more), it will throw off the display times.
 This option will correct for that by using the simple PHP date function to format date and time displays.
 However, this will NOT allow translation, and so dates/times will be shown in the language locale set on your server.